NorskHelsenett/HelseID.Library/Documentation/advanced_setup.md

 ```

-The library handles caching of tokens and metadata, either in memory of the process or using a distributed cache.
-Be aware that a distributed cache must be setup elsewhere in your application:
+The library handles caching of tokens and metadata, either in memory, or using [a distributed cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed).
+Be aware that a distributed cache needs a setup by your application:

 ```csharp
 services